-- Have you always snored as an adult?
-Individuals often begin snoring as they age, but a sudden onset of snoring could be attributable to an allergy to something in the environment or a food.
+- Have you always snored?
+Individuals often begin snoring as they age.
+But a sudden onset of snoring could be attributable to an allergy in the environment or food.

 - Did you snore as a child?
-Some children snore due to swollen or oversized tonsils, which results in the eventual removal of those glands.
+Some children snore due to swollen or oversized tonsils.
 4

 - Are you a smoker?
 Irritation from smoking can aggravate snoring.

 - Have you gained weight?
-While you may only notice it only on your waistline, added weight affects tissues all over the body, including in the back of mouth and throat.
+Added weight affects tissues all over the body, including in the back of the mouth and throat.

 - Do you snore only after indulging in a few drinks?
 Alcohol consumption can add to the problem by causing increased relaxation of muscles and tissues, allowing the airways to narrow and increasing noise.

 - Do you only snore in one position?
 The anatomy of the back of mouth and throat is such that snoring is particularly likely when sleeping on the back.